 Once your order has been placed, you will receive a do-it-yourself dental impression kit.
-This kit contains two plastic trays (choose which one fits best), blue and white putty paks, instructions, and a prepaid return mailer.
+This kit contains two plastic trays of different sizes (choose which fits best for you), blue and white putty paks, instructions, and a prepaid return mailer.

 A dental night guard will reduce your teeth grinding problem by:

-• Relaxing your jaws, thereby reducing muscles spasms;
+- Relaxing your jaws, thereby reducing muscles spasms

-• Easing the tension that leads to a constant ache and alleviating constant headaches;
+- Easing the tension that leads to a constant ache and alleviating constant headaches

-• Allowing your jaw muscles to align properly, thereby preventing your teeth from constantly locking together;
+- Allowing your jaw muscles to align properly, thereby preventing your teeth from constantly locking together

-- It also cushions the teeth, thereby preventing your teeth from damage due to the grinding or clenching action.
+- It also cushions the teeth, thereby preventing your teeth from damage due to the grinding or clenching action

-A dental night guard will not only protect your teeth against surface damage, gum problems (including recession) and loose teeth, it will also help strengthen your teeth.
+A dental night guard will not only protect your teeth against surface damage, gum problems (including recession) and loose teeth; it will also help strengthen your teeth.

-There are a number of materials that can be used to make a dental night guard, including hard and soft plastics or a combination of both.
-All materials are effective, although the hard night guards are less flexible and therefore, more likely to stay in place longer, preventing direct tooth on tooth grinding for a longer period of time.
+There are a number of materials that can be used to make a dental night guard, including hard and soft plastics, or a combination of both.
+All materials are effective; although the hard night guards are less flexible and therefore more likely to stay in place longer – preventing direct tooth on tooth grinding for a longer period of time.
 These types are generally more expensive than soft night guards.